Miserlou/Zappa/README.md

             "Action": ["rekognition:*"], // AWS Service ARN
             "Resource": "*"
         }],
-        "iam_authorization": true, // optional, use IAM to require request signing.
+        "iam_authorization": false, // optional, use IAM to require request signing.
 Default false.
 Note that enabling this will override the authorizer configuration.
         "include": ["your_special_library_to_load_at_handler_init"], // load special libraries into PYTHONPATH at handler init that certain modules cannot find on path
         "authorizer": {
             "function": "your_module.your_auth_function", // Local function to run for token validation.
 For more information about the function see below.